akpimentel/codes/README.md

 # codes

-this repository contains useful codes for neuronal assemblies analysis
+this repository contains useful codes made in MatLab for neuronal ensambles analysis